-It isn’t always possible to have an extensive network of support, if one at all, but it is important to find ways to adapt and fill in the necessary gaps.
+It isn’t always possible to have an extensive network of support, if one at all, but it is essential to find ways to adapt and fill in the necessary gaps.
 There are plenty of resources available from the local government to parent groups that can help develop a support system.

 I have a hard time asking for help because I am afraid people will think I am taking advantage of them.
-This may not be the case, but my ego gets in the way and prevents me from asking for help oftentimes.
+This may not be the case, but my ego gets in the way and prevents me from asking for help frequently.

 If you have a supportive partner, work with them on developing a schedule and distributing the workload more evenly.
-It may not work out perfectly, but if your fatigue levels are low in the evenings, arrange for your partner to take the little ones while you take a breather if only for an hour.
+It may not work out correctly, but if your fatigue levels are low in the evenings, arrange for your partner to take the little ones while you take a breather if only for an hour.

-Part of the issue might be that when dealing with a disability there is a distinct lack of personal control.
+Part of the issue might be that when dealing with a disability, there is a distinct lack of personal control.
 You have no control over your mind, body, or emotions at times.
-When working with external tasks there’s a chance to regain control which may be hard to re-relinquish to a partner or friend when needed.
+When working with external tasks, there’s a chance to regain control, which may be hard to re-relinquish to a partner or friend when needed.